 If you want to find out more information about why email testing matters, take a look at this article.

 Once you find the perfect balance between company news and meaningful content, you will create an exciting newsletter.
 For example, you can talk about the new hire as long as you mention why it will benefit the subscriber.
-In addition to this, you can talk about the website’s new design if it makes it easier for the subscriber to browse through it.
+In addition to this, you can talk about the website’s new design if it makes it easier for the subscribers to browse through it.

 So, there you have it!
-These are the top 5 newsletter mistakes that you should avoid at all times if you want to gain the most from the campaigns you send.
+These are the top 5 email newsletter mistakes that you should avoid at all times if you want to gain the most from the campaigns you send.
 The main idea behind all of this is to ensure that your emails stand out from the rest.
 Hence, the little details are the factors that play the most crucial role.